Is Your Bowel Function Normal?

 - Remove common problem foods from the diet, such as gluten

 - Gluten is the protein component of several grains but is especially high in wheat grains.
 It gives bread the sticky, doughy consistency.
-Many people find gluten difficult to digest; it may be because humans didn’t evolve to eat grains.
-For the sufferer of Irritable Bowel Syndrome it makes sense, therefore, to eliminate gluten from the diet completely, and if symptoms subside quickly, it is advised to commence eating gluten again and if the same symptoms return, to request a screening to rule out Coeliac Diease.
+Many people find gluten difficult to digest – there can be many reasons for this.
+For the sufferer of Irritable Bowel Syndrome it makes sense, therefore, to eliminate gluten from the diet completely, and if symptoms subside quickly, it is advised to commence eating gluten again and if the same symptoms return, to request a screening to rule out Coeliac Disease.
 Wheat gluten is frequently implicated in the disorder.
 It is well known that gluten can damage the intestinal lining.
+A person can also have a condition known as “non-Coeliac Gluten Sensitivity“.

 - A high fibre diet is a mainstay of management, but it is not recommended to increase insoluble fibre, such as wheatbran, while continuing to eat foods that aggravate the condition – this can actually make symptoms worse, due to faster motility and more painful spasm and diarrhoea.